Holiday rentals and lettings in Germany

 FAQs: Holiday Rentals & Lettings in Germany

-Are the holiday lettings in Germany child-friendly?
+Are the holiday lettings in Germany suitable for holidays with children?

-Are the holiday lettings in Germany pet-friendly?
+Are the holiday lettings in Germany suitable for holiday-makers who wish to travel with their pets?

 How much do guests usually expect to pay for holiday lettings in Germany?

-According to the information collected last year, 59% of holiday lettings are perfect for families with up to four people.
-Approximately 44% of the holiday lettings here include at least two separate bedrooms.
-This is the ideal destination for families of four!
+Judging by last year's information, 67% of holiday lettings are suitable for up to four guests.
+Approximately 59% of the holiday lettings here have at least two separate bedrooms.
+This is the ideal destination for going in small groups, with family or friends!